 Corresponding member of the Latvian Academy of Sciences Professor Ringolds Balodis received his degree of the Doctor of Law from the University of Latvia in 2001.
 R. Balodis is a professor at the Faculty of Law of the University of Latvia and the Chair of the Board of the Legal Science Research Institute.
 Author and leader of the idea of the draft scientific comments on the Constitution.
 From 1997 to 2003, he was responsible for state–church relations (Director of the Department of the Ministry of Justice, Head of the Office of Religious Affairs).
 From 2008 to 2013, he was the

-Prof. Dr. iur.
-Sanita Osipova is a professor at the Faculty of Law, University of Latvia, the Chairwoman of the Constitutional Court and Corresponding Member of the Latvian Academy of Sciences (LAS).
-Sanita Osipova is the author of more than 100 publications on the history of law, constitutional law, sociology of law (such as the effectiveness of law and legal culture), and legal ethics.
-Sanita Osipova is the founder and member of the assembly of the Professor Kārlis Dišlers Foundation.
-The aims of the Foundation are to promote the development of the national science of state law, to involve students
+Dr. iur.
+Sanita Osipova is a professor at the Faculty of Law, University of Latvia.
+She was a judge of the Constitutional Court (2011–2022) and the President of the Court (2020–2022).
+Sanita Osipova is the author of more than 150 publications on the history of law, constitutional law, sociology of law (such as the effectiveness of law and legal culture), and legal ethics.
+Sanita Osipova is the founder and member of the assembly of Professor Kārlis Dišlers Foundation.
+The aims of the Foundation are to promote the development of the national science of state law, to involve students in state

 Honoris causa of the Latvian Academy of Sciences, Dr. philol.
 Sarma Kļaviņa is a linguist and teacher.
 Graduated from the Department of Latvian Language and Literature at the Faculty of History and Philology, Pēteris Stučka Latvian State University (1964), and has been a postgraduate student in mathematical linguistics in Leningrad under Prof. R. Piotrovski.
 Former head of the Department of Latvian Language at the Faculty of Philology, University of Latvia.
 Research interests: general linguistics, history of linguistics, life and research of Jānis Endzelīns.